EricDBallam/COVID_care/README.md

 All subgroups had the same number of datapoints so Pearsons was used to determine which time series were strongly related.
 Pearsons returns a value between -1 and 1 with 0 being no correlation.
 This analysis showed all but 6 time series were strongly related to the national average (Persons score over 0.7) and so the majority were removed leaving us with a vastly simplified dataset to model on.

+Before modeling could begin it was necessary to define what was meant by normal.
+The dataset and associated documentation did not define it but did refer to a 2019 study on reduced access due to costs.
+A search of the CDC database didn’t turn up the 2019 report but did have one covering 1997 to 2007.
+This data showed all groups holding relatively steady between 10 and 15% reduced access to care.
+Based on this 15% was selected as the target for the national average.

+Next our error metric and time steps were defined.
+Without seeing any special needs for error RMSE was selected for all models.
+The time steps in the data averaged out to about one data point every two weeks so this was chosen as the time between each of our predictions.

+Our data consisted of seveal time series, one for the national average and the 6 features not removed by our correlation analysis.
+Thus I decided to go with a vectored autoregression model.
+For this model the only paramater to tune is the number of lag variables